kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

 `LoggingConfig` structure should be implemented as part of `k8s.io/component-base` options and include a common set of flags for logger initialization.

-`--logging-format` flag should allow you to pick between logging logging output formats.
+`--logging-format` flag should allow you to pick between logging output formats.
 Setting this flag will select a particular logger implementation.

 Proposed flag `--logging-format` values:
-* `text` for old text-based logging format
+* `text` for text-based logging format (default)
 * `json` for new JSON format

 ### Migration / Graduation Criteria